Causal Message Passing for Experiments with Unknown and General Network Interference: Numerical Illustrations

 \section{Numerical Illustrations}

-In this section, we investigate four experimental scenarios utilizing a Bernoulli design and employ Algorithm~\ref{alg:TTE estimation-historical data} to estimate the total treatment effect.
-We also use the resampling idea outlined in \S~\ref{subsec:CI} to estimate confidence intervals.
-The first scenario involves a linear-in-means model under a staggered roll-out design.
-The second scenario considers a binary potential outcome model, and the third scenario focuses on estimating the total effect of speeding up servers in a queueing system.
+In this section, we investigate five experimental scenarios utilizing a Bernoulli design and employ Algorithm~\ref{alg:causal-mp-original} to estimate the total treatment effect.
+We also use the resampling idea outlined in \S \ref{subsec:CI} to estimate confidence intervals.
+The first scenario involves a linear-in-means model under a staggered roll-out design with three different interference structures.
+The second scenario considers a binary potential outcome model, and the third scenario focuses on estimating the total effect of speeding up servers in a parallel server system.

-In each scenario, we consider populations of sizes $N=500$, $N=2,000$, and $N=10,000$.
-We conduct a two-stage experiment with varying lengths: once with $T_1 = T_2 = 30$ observation periods, and once with $T_1 = T_2 = 50$.
 The design employed in each case is detailed subsequently.
-To begin each experiment from a realistic, all-control state, we run the data generating process for $10$ ``burn-in'' periods before the start of the experimentation phase.
-This entire process is replicated $5,000$ times, with each replication involving a new realization of the randomized treatment assignment and the noise.
-Consequently, in every scenario, we compare the estimated TTE to its ground-truth value, accessible because we have control over the data-generating process and can recreate the necessary counterfactual outcomes.
+Unless otherwise specified, each experiment begins from a near-equilibrium state with all units in the control condition.
+This state is obtained by running the data-generating process with all treatment variables set to zero for 10 “burn-in” periods before the experimentation phase begins.
+Each simulation is replicated 5,000 times, with each replication involving a new network, a new realization of the randomized treatment assignment, and new noise.

+In \S \ref{sec:SBM}, we aim to compare Algorithm~\ref{alg:causal-mp-original} with several benchmarks.
+Therefore, we use a stochastic block model that includes a clustered interference pattern, enabling the use of clustered randomized experiments.
+The remaining scenarios are aimed at showcasing the capability of Algorithm~\ref{alg:causal-mp-original} to estimate the entire dynamics of TTE and its robustness to varying interference structures or outcome dynamics.
+In all scenarios, we compare the estimates with the ground truth value of the treatment effect, which is feasible because we have access to the data-generating process and can recreate the necessary counterfactual outcomes.
+Additional numerical results are provided in Appendix \S \secApndxNumericals.